JRCSTU/co2mpas_driver/co2mpas_driver/README.md

         1. db_path: file path for vehicle database based on the Euro car segment classification
-        2. input_path: file path to an excel file that contains user input parameters where the user can change parameters like driver style, gear shifting style time series, desired velocity, velocity range, file path to the vehicle database etc.
+        2. input_path: file path to an excel file that contains user input parameters where the user can change parameters like driver style, gear shifting style,
+           time series, desired velocity, velocity range, file path to the vehicle database etc.
         3. inputs: users provide some parameters directly from their sample script
         4. vehicle_id: Id for a specific vehicle